xianhuazhou/elog/README.md

 * file: log file path
 * interval\_time: every number of seconds to check new logs
 * position: read data from log file in the specified positon after elog-client is started
-* rules: define some rules to filter logs, it's an array, each element in the array contains 2 elements, the first one is a regular expression, the sedond one is log level (LOG\_FATAL, LOG\_ERROR, LOG\_WARN, LOG\_INFO, LOG\_DEBUG)
+* rules: define some rules to filter logs, it contains "include" and "exclude":
+* rules['include'] it's an array, each element is also an array which contains 2 elements, the first one is for build regular expression, it could be a string or an array.
+The sedond parameter is log level (LOG\_FATAL, LOG\_ERROR, LOG\_WARN, LOG\_INFO, LOG\_DEBUG), logs will be processed if matched.
+* rules['exclude'] it's an array, logs will be excluded if matched any rules (regular expression) list here.

 Also, you need to define an api key and url like above, the api key is just a random string which need to match the server side api key settings.